-I understand that it is often a minefield out there when you are trying to choose people to work with for your business.
+I understand that it is often a minefield out there when you are trying to choose brand designers and other services to work with for your business or startup.
 It’s so important to find someone who ‘gets’ you and shares your values.
 I try and work with people who I know will enhance my vision, my brand, and my business and spend time considering this.
-I’m going to talk you through how to find the right help for your business.
-This applies to copywriters, designers, photographers, marketeers, web developers, social media experts and everything in between!
+I’m going to talk you through how to find the right branding designer for your business.
+This also applies to copywriters, designers, photographers, marketeers, web developers, social media experts and everything in between!

 From personal experience in my business I’ve found asking for help has empowered my business and given me more confidence in what I am putting out there.

-So how can you make sure who you are working with is going to understand what you need?
+So how can you make sure who you are working with is going to understand what your business or startup needs?

-1. LOOK AT THEIR PAST WORK AND CLIENTS.
+1. LOOK AT THEIR PAST branding design WORK AND CLIENTS.

 Finding someone who understands your area of business and target market means that they will ‘get’ your business and really add value where you need it and offer an experienced perspective.

 2. HOW DO THEY THEY TALK BEHIND THE SCENES OF THEIR BUSINESS?

 Head over and look through their social media and see if you connect with who they are.
 Instagram can show snippets of their personality and you can also read through captions to work out if the way they talk feels like it would fit in with your brand.
 Also take a look at their blog posts and the type of knowledge they are sharing.
 Words, pictures and their overall brand will give you a good insight into their personality and skills.